 I think so.
 Sustainability has often been referred to as a journey rather than a destination.
 So where should you start?
 In my opinion, this should be with your company’s vision, closely followed by “getting your house in order”.
 There is a need to enhance and build on existing operations.
 We’re not necessarily advocating throwing the baby out with the bathwater but rather look at enhancing your current operations.
 Environmental and labour compliance (local and global practices) is often considered a basic building block.
 Compliance, done right, can also create an opportunity for process efficiency and potential cost savings, the holy grail for most businesses wanting to justify the initial spend.

 What are leaders in this field doing differently?
-When we look at qualities and values of companies we admire, what do we have in common or more specifically, what can we take from their example?
+When we look at the qualities and values of companies we admire, what do we have in common, or more specifically, what can we take from their example?

 If the implementation of sustainable practices is considered a journey, why can’t its definition?
 Perhaps it’s time to break loose from the shackles, a limiting or overly-conceptual definition creates (let’s agree on some principles instead) and rather focus on creating a sustainable path for your organisation, with clear inspirational and aspirational values.
 The essence and need for sustainability should be well defined, but don’t get stuck on tight definitions – it’s a slightly different journey for each organisation.
 In my view, it’s a journey that involves enhancing your current operations, becoming a leader and preparing your team to not just manage the challenges, but evolve the organisation – effectively challenging “business as usual” thinking.